 4-H Friendship Club - Students aged 7 to 18 can become members of 4-H for a $10 sign-up fee.
 There may be additional costs depending upon the project selected.
 Each member will receive a T-shirt and a membership card that permits free entry into the Eastern Carolina Agricultural Fair and the SC State Fair on designated 4-H days.
 Please contact Tina Proffit, Jenn Connors, or Mary Margaret McCaskill at the Clarendon County Clemson Extension Office at (843) 430-1222.

-Archery Club - Students in third grade and above may participate in archery but only fourth grade and above can compete in DNR matches.
-The club lead coach, Kristie Anderson, and assistant coach April Anthony instruct the archers every week.
-Casey Connors leads and Allie Strickland assists as substitutes as needed.
-Coach Anderson and Coach Connors are certified by SC NASP as instructors.
+Archery Club - Students in fourth grade and above may participate in archery.
+The club lead coach, Kristie Anderson, and assistant coach Jenn Connors instruct the archers every week.
+Casey Connors assists in tournament when he can.
+Coach Anderson and both Coach Jenn Connors are certified by SC NASP as instructors.
 Students are not required to buy bows but, if they want to, please contact Kristie at (803) 387-9459 concerning what bow can be used on the range.
 Required supplies are closed-toe shoes, a lined hardcover or leather journal, water bottle, and snack.